 Recovery and Outlook

 Most people return to their daily activities immediately following PDT.
-Some people need to take extra steps to protect skin and help the treatment area heal.
+Some people need to take extra steps to protect their skin and help the treatment area heal.

-- Staying indoors
+- Staying indoors.

-- Avoiding direct, bright or strong indoor lights
+- Avoiding direct, bright or strong indoor lights.

-- Wearing protective clothing and hats to avoid natural sunlight
+- Wearing protective clothing and hats to avoid natural sunlight.

-- Staying away from environments where light may be reflected, like beaches
+- Staying away from environments where light may be reflected, like beaches.

-- Not using helmet-type hair dryers
+- Not using helmet-type hair dryers.

-- Not using strong reading or examination lamps
+- Not using strong reading or examination lamps.

 When to Call the Doctor